RosterElf Logo

 Approval process

-How requests are assessed and approved.
+How requests are assessed, approved and confirmed.

 Minimum availability expectations

-Any baseline availability requirements.
+Any baseline availability required for ongoing engagement.

 Changes to availability

-How to update ongoing availability.
+How employees update ongoing or one-off availability.

-Rostering and availability
+Rostering & availability

-How availability influences shift allocation.
+How submitted availability influences shift allocation.

 Non-compliance